-- 31. Obtain from the independent auditors assurance that Section 10A(b) of the Securities Exchange Act of 1934 has not been implicated. - 32.
-Obtain reports from management and the Company's senior internal auditing executive that the Company's subsidiaries and foreign affiliated entities are in conformity with applicable legal requirements and the Company's Code of Conduct. - 33.
+- 29. Obtain from the independent auditors assurance that Section 10A(b) of the Securities Exchange Act of 1934 has not been implicated. - 30.
+Obtain reports from management and the Company's senior internal auditing executive that the Company's subsidiaries and foreign affiliated entities are in conformity with applicable legal requirements and the Company's Code of Conduct. - 31.
 Establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.

-- 34. Prepare the report of the Audit Committee required by the rules of the Commission to be included in the Company's annual proxy statement. - 35.
-Ensure that the Chief Compliance Officer and the Chief Legal Officer each have direct access to the Audit Committee to report matters involving criminal conduct or potential criminal conduct. - 36.
-Review and approve the appointment and replacement of the Chief Compliance Officer.
-Consult with executive management regarding the performance evaluation and compensation of the Chief Compliance Officer. - 37.
-Review with the Company's Chief Compliance Officer and advise the Board with respect to the Company's policies and procedures regarding compliance with applicable laws and regulations and with the Company's Code of Conduct, as well as actions taken to maintain an effective compliance program, including developments in compliance law and best practices. - 38.
-Discuss with management and the independent auditors any correspondence with regulators or governmental agencies and any published reports that raise material issues regarding the Company's financial statements or accounting policies. - 39.
-Review with the Company's Chief Legal Officer legal matters that may have a material impact on the financial statements, the Company's compliance policies and any material reports or inquiries received from regulators or governmental agencies. - 40.
-Meet at least quarterly with the Chief Financial Officer, the senior internal auditing executive, the Chief Compliance Officer, the Chief Legal Officer and the independent auditors in separate executive sessions and have such other direct and independent interaction with such persons from time to time as the members of the Audit Committee deem appropriate.
+- 32. Prepare the report of the Audit Committee required by the rules of the Commission to be included in the Company's annual proxy statement. - 33.
+Review with the Company's chief compliance officer and advise the Board with respect to the Company's policies and procedures regarding compliance with applicable laws and regulations and with the Company's Code of Conduct, as well as actions taken to maintain an effective compliance program, including developments in compliance law and best practices. - 34.
+Discuss with management and the independent auditors any correspondence with regulators or governmental agencies and any published reports that raise material issues regarding the Company's financial statements or accounting policies. - 35.
+Review with the Company's General Counsel legal matters that may have a material impact on the financial statements, the Company's compliance policies and any material reports or inquiries received from regulators or governmental agencies. - 36.
+Meet at least quarterly with the chief financial officer, the senior internal auditing executive and the independent auditors in separate executive sessions and have such other direct and independent interaction with such persons from time to time as the members of the Audit Committee deem appropriate.